Auschwitz Museum denounces woman holding Nazi sign at Illinois protest

 "Those words became one of the icons of human hatred," the museum tweeted.
 "It's painful to see this symbol instrumentalized & used again to spread hate.
 It's a symptom of moral & intellectual degeneration."

-In a statement Saturday, Illinois Gov. JB Pritzker, who is Jewish, addressed those carrying "signs filled with hate" at the protest against his strict lockdown measures amid the coronavirus pandemic.
+In a statement Saturday, Illinois Gov. J.B.
+Pritzker, who is Jewish, addressed those carrying "signs filled with hate" at the protest against his strict lockdown measures.

 "These were a few hundred demonstrators yesterday — but there are millions of people in the state who are doing the right thing, protecting each other during this extraordinary crisis," Pritzker said.
 "I am so grateful to live in a state with those millions of really good people."